mpicbg-scicomp/gearshifft/README.md

 The FFT scenario is a roundtrip FFT, i.e. forward and backward transformation.
 The result is compared with the original input data and an error is shown, if there was a mismatch.
 If a benchmark cannot be completed due to an error, it proceeds with the next benchmark.
-The library dependent FFT steps are abstracted and some are wrapped by timers.
+The library dependent FFT steps are abstracted, where following steps are wrapped by timers.
 - buffer allocation
 - plan creation
 - memory transfers (up-/download)
 - forward and backward transforms
 - cleanup
+- timer which measures FFT process from upload to download (called "Time Device")
+- total time (allocation, plan, transfers, FFTs, cleanup)
 - device initialization/teardown (only once per runtime)

 ## CSV Output